By Michael Lanza

 The notion seems counterintuitive, but it’s possible to have too much of a jacket.
 If you rarely pull on a rain jacket because it’s too much for most circumstances, then you need an ultralight jacket.

-Get The Big Outside in your Inbox.
+Find your next adventure in your Inbox.
 Sign up for my FREE email newsletter now.

 How to Choose an Ultralight Jacket

-Simply put, the best ultralight jackets for trail running may be different from the best models for cool-weather hiking or ultralight backpacking, and your choice will also depend on the typical weather you encounter.
-Here’s what to look for:
+Simply put, the best ultralight jackets for trail running may be different from the best models for cool-weather hiking, climbing, or ultralight backpacking, and your choice will also depend on the typical weather you encounter.

 • Hybrid vs. uniform shell.
 “Hybrid” in this context refers to the shell blending some fully waterproof-breathable fabric—usually in the shoulders, torso, and hood—with more breathable, non-waterproof fabric in the sides and underarms, allowing the jacket to release body heat and moisture in areas not likely to receive much direct precipitation.
 These jackets are versatile for a wide range of conditions and activity levels.
-By “uniform” shell, I mean either a water-resistant soft-shell fabric or occasionally a waterproof-breathable fabric—but one or the other, not a hybrid combination of both.
+By “uniform” shell, I mean either a water-resistant soft-shell fabric or a waterproof-breathable fabric—but one or the other, not a hybrid combination of both.

 • Insulated or not.
-While it’s not usually the case, ultralight jackets occasionally feature a light amount of strategically placed insulation—typically in the torso—making them more of a cool-weather, shoulder-season garment, but also versatile for everything from climbing bigger mountains in summer to aerobic activities like running, Nordic skiing, or even hiking and snowshoeing in winter.
+While it’s not usually the case, ultralight jackets occasionally feature a light amount of strategically placed insulation—typically in the torso—making them more of a cool-weather, shoulder-season garment, but also versatile for everything from climbing bigger mountains in summer to aerobic activities like running, Nordic skiing, or hiking and snowshoeing in winter.

 • Hood or no hood.
 For the most part, I find a simple, uninsulated shell hood almost essential in an ultralight jacket—it provides a noticeable boost in warmth and weather protection at very little cost in terms of weight, bulk, or dollars.
-Many ultralight shells, but not all, have a hood, and this comes down to personal preference as well as typical usage: If you need a shell simply for local runs of an hour or two in wind or cool temps, with a chance of a light shower, you may not need a hood.
+Many ultralight shells, but not all, have a hood or a hooded version, and this comes down to personal preference as well as typical usage: If you need a shell simply for local runs of an hour or two in wind or cool temps, with a chance of a light shower, you may not need a hood.
 If you’re heading into the mountains for hours or days, you probably want a hood.

 The Best Ultralight Jackets